harshagrwl/BuddyBot/README.md

 # BuddyBot

 BuddyBot is a Python powered Artificial Intelligence Chatbot.
+It is alo equipped with text-to-speech feature.
+The bot will answer all your questions in text and even in speecch.

 ## Installation